whitneyburton/portfolios/students/1511/20160120-alex-navarrete.md

 "Alex was a fun partner to work with.
 Being able to laugh at yourself while stressed can make or break those tough moments and I was grateful that Alex had that quality.
 He demonstrated solid use of pry as a debugging technique.
 He also has a solid grasp on his ruby fundamentals and demonstrates good testing habits."- Brian Rippeto

 ### Playing a Part

 This time around I ended up playing a bigger part on helping out my classmates whenever they felt stuck in an assignment.
 For example, for the very first project Foxtrot had to do, I ended up staying until midnight helping out Deb with Jungle Beats.
 I also would always give many of my classmates a heads up on what to expect for future assignments just to lower their anxiety of the unknown.

 What I would like to improve on in the future is being able to help out others by explaining things a bit more clearer.

 ## Review

 ### Notes

-( Leave blanks for reviewers )
+* Appreciate your approachability and willingness to work with other students in the cohort -- keep it up
+* Would love to see you starting to get involved with the community outside of the cohort

 ### Outcome

-( Leave blanks for reviewers )
+* __A End-of-Module Assessment:__ 3
+* __B Individual Work & Projects:__ 3
+* __C Group Work & Projects:__ 3
+* __D Community Participation:__ 3
+* __E Peer & Instructor Feedback:__ 3